8 Ways to Style the Shadow DOM

 4. Import Global Stylesheet

-Lastly, we can in fact get an external stylesheet - every bit of it - into a shadow DOM by simply importing the stylesheet:
+Lastly, we can in fact expose an external stylesheet - every bit of it - to a shadow DOM by simply importing the stylesheet in the Web Component template:

 /* In your Web Component's <style> tag */